katwre/Solubility/README.md

 # Introduction

+### Aim: predict solubility of a molecule

+The goal of this project is simple: Given a set of molecular descriptors, predict whether a compound will dissolve in water.
+We provide the model with numeric features that describe the molecule (size, polarity, solvation energy, charge distribution, etc.) and ask: "Will this molecule dissolve, or will it stay stubbornly solid?"

+In this version, the focus is on water.
+Other solvents (ethanol, benzene, acetone) are available in the dataset and can be used later to test whether the model generalizes across solvent environments.

 ### Concept: what drives solubility?

+Solubility is a tug-of-war between how strongly the molecule likes itself (solid–solid) and how strongly it likes the solvent (solid–solvent).

 <figure>
 <p align="center">
   <img src="images/solubility_intro.png" width="600" />
 </p>
 </figure>

-**Figure.** Concepts of solubility prediction and data availability.
+*Figure.* Concepts of solubility prediction and data availability.
 Physical aspects of dissolution process of solid and corresponding descriptors by [Boobier et al Nature Communications 2020](https://www.nature.com/articles/s41467-020-19594-z).

-In the literature the dissolution problem, i.e. whether a solid dissolves in a liquid, is split into three interaction types:
+In the literature, dissolution - whether a solid will dissolve in a liquid — is described as the balance of three types of interactions:

-- Solvent - solvent = how the solvent molecules interact with each other (top of triangle).
-For a given solvent (water, ethanol, benzene, acetone) this is constant, so there's nothing to learn per compound - no feature needed.
-Some liquids are naturally better at dissolving things (water is great, oil is not), but since the liquid in each dataset is the same, we don't need to model this.
+- Solvent - solvent interactions (top of triangle).
+How the liquid interacts with itself.
+For a given solvent (water, ethanol, benzene, acetone), this is constant — the molecules of the solvent don’t change between samples - so there’s nothing for the model to learn here..
-- Solute - solute = how strongly the solid holds onto itself (left): how molecules of the solid stick to each other (crystal/lattice strength).
-They approximate this with the melting point (m.p.)—higher m.p. ≈ stronger solid–solid interactions ≈ harder to dissolve.
-If the solid is very "stubborn" and its molecules cling tightly together, it won't dissolve easily, but that's not of my interest at the moment.
+- Solute - solute interactions (left).
+How strongly the solid holds itself together (crystal packing / lattice strength).
+Compounds with strong intermolecular forces or high melting points tend to be stubborn solids that don't dissolve easily.
+This part is not modeled in this project
-- Solute - solvent = how well the solid and liquid can interact (right).
-This is where most of the variation happens.
-We describe these interactions using a few numeric features, such as:
+- Solute - solvent interactions (right).
+How well the solid and liquid can interact — this is where the variation happens and what we model.
+These interactions are quantified using descriptors such as:
     - ΔG_solv / ΔE_solv (solvation energies): how the molecule interacts with the solvent
     - SASA (solvent-accessible surface area): how much of the molecule is exposed to the solvent
     - Molar volume, molecular weight (MW): size/weight of the molecule
     - Charge/dipole features (partial charges, dipole): whether it has charge or polarity
-    - HOMO–LUMO gap terms (simple frontier-orbital interaction proxies): simple electronic properties
+    - HOMO - LUMO gap terms (simple frontier-orbital interaction proxies): simple electronic properties

-### Aim: predict solubility of a molecule

-In other words, we give the model some numbers describing a molecule and ask it: "Will this thing dissolve in a solvent, or will it be stubborn?".
-First I predict solubility in water.
-The other solvents (ethanol, benzene, acetone) are for the sequel, where we could find out whether the model can generalize across different solvent environments.

 # Project Overview